-- RG 000.27 For the purpose of this guide sell-side research is a research report prepared by a licensee to help its clients (or potential clients) make investment decisions, and includes: - (a) research prepared by a licensee in relation to a capital raising transaction (usually an 'initial public offering' or 'IPO') released before an issuing company's securities are listed; - (b) research prepared by a licensee released in relation to a listed company undertaking a recent transaction (e.g. an IPO or placement).
-The licensee may or may not have been involved in the transaction; - periodic research (typically following an event such as a release of results, an acquisition or divestment or a material change to the company or its business); - (d) desk notes, emails and flash notes, other than those that are merely a restatement, summary or extract of other research that has already been distributed provided it is clear that: - (i) the advice is a restatement, summary or extract of other research; and - (ii) readers are directed to who prepared the original research and, if available, how readers may obtain it; and - (e) research principally focused on general economic or business issues but which is intended, or could reasonably be regarded as intended, to influence an investor on particular financial products or particular classes of financial products.
+- RG 264.27 For the purpose of this guide sell-side research is a research report prepared by a licensee to help its clients (or potential clients) make investment decisions, and includes: - (a) research prepared by a licensee in relation to a capital raising transaction (usually an 'initial public offering' or 'IPO') released before an issuing company's securities are listed; - (b) research prepared by a licensee released in relation to a listed company undertaking a recent transaction (e.g. an IPO or placement).
+The licensee may or may not have been involved in the transaction; - (c) periodic research (typically following an event such as a release of results, an acquisition or divestment or a material change to the company or its business); - (d) desk notes, emails and flash notes that: - (i) contain a price target or valuation about named or readily identifiable financial products or classes of financial products; and - (ii) are not commentary which references the most recent research (as set out in RG 264.27(a), RG 264.27(b) or RG 264.27(c)) that has been broadly distributed by the licensee or another person in relation to the financial product(s) referred to in the desk note, email or flash note; - (e) economic or fixed income research which includes an express or implicit opinion or recommendation about named or readily identifiable financial products or classes of financial products.